EtchedPixels/FUZIX/README.md

 ## Platforms

 * Amstrad NC100/NC200 - real hardware sanity check
-* Amstrad PCW8256 - boots to loading init, floppy driver bugs to chase
+* Amstrad PCW8256 - fork and memory management needs some fixing up
 * Atari 520ST - 68000 core code build test only at this point
-* Dragon64 - abused as an emulator 6809 test environment (replaces all the system ROMs)
+* Dragon64 - in progress to see how small we can go
-* Dragon Nx32 - Dragon with Tormod's memory expansion card
+* Dragon Nx32 - Dragon with Tormod's memory expansion card (SPInx)
 * Epson PX4/4Plus - WIP port to a very early Z80 laptop
 * Memotech MTX512 - boots to userspace in emulation, some small details need fixing to boot on real hardware
-* MSP430FR5969 - decent functionality, but no concurrent processes; see Documentation/MSP430FR5969.md
+* MSP430FR5969 - decent functionality; see Documentation/MSP430FR5969.md
 * MSX - basic functionality
 * N8VEM-MarkIV - Supports the on-board RTC, RS232, RS422, IDE and SD interfaces, on the
 ECB expansion bus only the PropIO V2 serial port is supported at this time.